Birmingham Hippodrome has helped make and shape memorable theatre moments for generations of visitors.

 As the oldest surviving theatre in the city, these interviews help show the part ‘the Old Lady of Hurst Street’ has played in the story of Birmingham.

 Listen to memories which take you on a journey from the 1940s to today.

 The Hippodrome Heritage archive has been drawn from many sources including the theatre’s own collection, private individuals and early material held by The Library of Birmingham.

 On the Birmingham Hippodrome Heritage website, audiences can explore a historic collection of memorabilia including programmes, photographs, tickets, newspaper articles and documents spanning the theatre’s vibrant past.
 Travel along our timeline or search for your favourite show or star.

 We are still collecting items which help tell the story of Birmingham Hippodrome and need your help!

 You can download our Heritage Collection Donation Policy here.
 This outlines our policy for donations of materials and what we are able accept.
 If you have any queries please contact email@example.com

 We still welcome donations for our ongoing collecting, research and preservation of our collection through our dedicated Heritage Volunteers.
-Contact Fundraising Manager Rachael Griffin to find out how you can help firstname.lastname@example.org or call 0121 689 3067.
+Contact Fundraising Manager Rachael Magson to find out how you can help firstname.lastname@example.org or call 0121 689 3067.